hotosm/osm-merge/docs/osm-merge.md

 # Conflator Program

-Conflator is a program that conflates building footprint data with OpenStreetMap data to remove duplicates.
+osm-merge is a program that conflates building footprint data with OpenStreetMap data to remove duplicates.
 The result of the conflation process is buildings that only exist in the footprints data file.